Dark Sky Reserve

 - Environment: All life on Earth, including human beings, evolved to the rhythm of the day & night cycle.
 Light pollution disrupts this rhythm and can have severe negative consequences for ecosystems.
-The DSR will preserve nocturnal environments for plants, animals, and humans alike.
+The DSR helps to preserve nocturnal environments for plants, animals, and humans alike.

 - Safety: Night sky friendly lighting designs provide more even illumination and eliminate glare, which means visibility is improved over traditional designs.
-The DSR will help make communities safer and more pleasant places to live and visit.
+The DSR helps make communities safer and more pleasant places to live and visit.

 - Energy: Every year in the world, billions of dollars worth of electricity are wasted by shining light into the sky rather than directing it to where it is needed.
 Night-sky friendly lights keep light on the ground and out of the sky, and are more efficient than most common designs.

 - Research: Astronomical research depends on having dark skies.
 At McDonald Observatory, highly sensitive equipment can detect as few as a dozen photons from distant galaxies billions of light years away.
-The DSR will ensure that astronomical research, as well as biological research into nocturnal ecosystems, can continue to be successful.
+The DSR ensures that astronomical research, as well as biological research into nocturnal ecosystems, can continue to be successful.

 - Culture: The night sky in the Big Bend region is as iconic as the silhouette of the Chisos mountains, or the wide open spaces of the Mitchell Flat.
 It is a part of the identity of the region, and has been a part of human culture for countless generations.
-The DSR will ensure that this iconic feature is not relegated to history books.
+The DSR ensures that this iconic feature is not relegated to history books.

 A fisheye view of the night sky from Big Bend National Park, showing low levels of light pollution.
 Image Credit: Stephen Hummel

-The DSR will be composed of two types of areas: core areas and peripheral areas.
+The DSR is composed of two types of areas: core areas and peripheral areas.
 Both areas have dark skies and are subject to lighting requirements.

-The core areas are lands set aside for conservation, recreation, or research and are mostly intact ecosystems with little development.
+The core areas are lands set aside for conservation, recreation, or research.
 The core areas represent pristine nocturnal environments that need the most protection, and thus are subject to more stringent outdoor lighting requirements.
-Core areas must be surrounded by peripheral areas.
-The core areas will be:
+Core areas are surrounded by peripheral areas.
+The core areas are the Nature Conservancy's Davis Mountains Preserve and the McDonald Observatory campus.